AlfaSierra92/GraphQL06/README.md

 # GraphQL06
-Chapter 06 GraphQL powered for Distributed Edge programming exam.
+A simple demonstration of two Spring Boot microservices GraphQL powered for Distributed Edge programming exam.

 We have two microservices: